refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDelete/index.md

 > This feature is only available if you use a [Audit Log Provider](/docs/api-reference/core/providers/audit-log-provider/).

-When `useDelete` mutation runs successfully, it will call the `log` method from `auditLogProvider` with some parameters such as `resource`, `action`, `data`, `previousData` etc. It is useful when you want to log the changes to the database.
+When the `useDelete` mutation runs successfully, it will call the `log` method from `auditLogProvider` with some parameters such as `resource`, `action`, `data`, `previousData` etc. It is useful when you want to log the changes to the database.

 [Refer to the `auditLogProvider` documentation for more information &#8594](/docs/api-reference/core/providers/audit-log-provider/)